 Finally, a key part of our remote learning requirements is the submission of work.
 This is vital and should take place following live lessons, and following recorded lessons communicated on Google Classroom.
 It is through this platform which we expect students to submit their work.
 In order to ensure students are making progress, if work is not submitted to teachers, you will receive a text message alerting you to the missed deadline.

 There will then be 2 days in which the work can be submitted.
 If work is still not submitted, the teacher will contact you with further details.
 If after this communication work is still outstanding, students will be asked to come into school daily from that point forward to complete all work.
 This will then be reviewed on a weekly basis, with the decisions to return to remote learning made by members of the senior team.

 How will you assess my child’s work and progress?

 Feedback can take many forms and may not always mean extensive written comments for individual children.
 For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others.

-In Show My Homework, teachers will also be able to send messages to individuals or groups of students, and can respond to questions.
+Through our online platform of Google Classroom, teachers will also be able to send messages to individuals or groups of students, and can respond to questions.
 While accessing the live lessons, students can virtually raise their hand, ask questions or use the chat facility, and teachers will answer these as soon as they are able.
 Students may receive more detailed feedback via lessons dedicated to reflection and improvement, and a chance to redraft and refine their work.
 Live lessons and recorded lessons supports this approach.